Family Nurse Practitioner

 We’re the first accredited FNP Residency in the nation!

 Santa Rosa Community Health’s Nurse Practitioner Residency Program is accredited as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation.
 ANCC’s internationally renowned credentialing programs recognizes health care organizations that promote nursing excellence and quality resident outcomes while providing safe, positive work environments.

 Nurse Practitioners who have completed an accredited Family Nurse Practitioner program in the last 24 months qualify to apply.

 Candidates must be eligible and receive NP certification by the California Board of Registered Nursing within 2 months of enrollment.
 FNP graduates with experience and skills in cultural competency are particularly welcome.
-Intermediate Spanish fluency is suggested but not required.
+Basic Spanish comprehension is required.

 “I fear I couldn’t have transitioned to primary care without this residency experience.”

 Applications are no longer being accepted.
 Please check back in late February for applying to the residency starting in August 2020.
 For more information, please contact email@example.com.